tyayers/apigee-x-tf-quickstart/docs/tutorial.md

 cd tf
 cp x-eval.tfvars x-eval.dev.tfvars
 ```
-Click to copy into a new variables file.
+Click the arrow above to copy into a new variables file.

 After copying the file, click <walkthrough-editor-open-file filePath="./tf/x-eval.dev.tfvars">here</walkthrough-editor-open-file> to open the file in the editor.
 Set the the first three variables to your own values.